-We explore the history and artist behind the Asheville landmark, and look at a printed photograph of one of the faces carved on the Drhumor Building in Asheville, North Carolina
+We explore the history and artist behind the Asheville landmark, and look at one of the faces carved on the Drhumor Building in Asheville, North Carolina

-This photograph is one of a set of six, sold individually but designed to be displayed together.
-We’ve taken a close-up look at the one shown in the middle of the top row below.
+The photographs were made as a set of six, sold individually but designed to be displayed together.
+We’ve taken a close-up look at the face shown in the top row, center below, believed to be modeled after an Asheville florist.

 Whose face is it?